 - Temporary numbing of the upper gums and teeth

-An important risk factor to consider is the persistence of symptoms despite the surgery, meaning that all of the symptoms of a deviated septum may not be resolved even after the surgery.
+Uncommonly there may be a persistence of symptoms often less severe than initially despite the surgery, meaning that all of the symptoms of a deviated septum may not be resolved even after the surgery.
 Another important side effect may be your personal dissatisfaction with the results of the surgery.
-It is best that you discuss these side effects and complications with your surgeon before deciding to go further with the procedure.
+It is best that you discuss these side effects and complications with Dr Doyle before deciding to go further with the procedure.

 Frequently Asked Questions